Why ADHD Matters

 At its best, ADHD is associated with lateral thinking, creativity, innovation, high energy and drive.

 At its worst, ADHD can have a significant negative effect on relationships, schoolwork and performance at work.
-As childhood is time-limited, a schoolchild who cannot fully access the curriculum is at risk of not achieving their potential, which can be miserable and stressful for them and their families and also lead to other negative health and social consequences.
+A schoolchild who cannot fully access the curriculum is at risk of not achieving their potential, which can be miserable and stressful for them and their families.
+It can also lead to other negative health and social consequences.

 Dashboard mockup

 The majority of accurately diagnosed patients respond well to medication.
-The medication has been available for many years (initial case reports of early formulations of stimulants reported nearly 100 years ago) and we now have sophisticated options to help optimise individual treatment.
+The medication has been available for many years, with the first use recorded nearly 100 years ago.
+We now have a range of options that help us tailor treatments to the individual patient.

 What we are doing about it

-We aim to provide a high quality independent service to the population of greater Cambridge and the University of Cambridge via this multidisciplinary clinic offering "best practice" care.
+We aim to provide a high-quality independent service to the population of greater Cambridge and the University of Cambridge via our multiprofessional clinic offering "best practice" care – “all age and all neurodiversity” service.

 Who is involved?
 Who can manage ADHD?